World Chess Championship: FIDE system (1949–1963)

 The FIDE system followed its 1948 design through five cycles: 1948–1951, 1951–1954, 1954–1957, 1957–1960 and 1960–1963.
 The first two world championships under this system were drawn 12–12 – Botvinnik-Bronstein in 1951 and Botvinnik-Smyslov in 1954 – so Botvinnik retained the title both times.
 In 1956 FIDE introduced two apparently minor changes which Soviet grandmaster and chess official Yuri Averbakh alleged were instigated by the two Soviet representatives in FIDE, who were personal friends of reigning champion Mikhail Botvinnik.
 A defeated champion would have the right to a return match.
 FIDE also limited the number of players from the same country that could compete in the Candidates Tournament, on the grounds that it would reduce Soviet dominance of the tournament.
 Averbakh claimed that this was to Botvinnik's advantage as it reduced the number of Soviet players he might have to meet in the title match.
 Botvinnik lost to Vasily Smyslov in 1957 but won the return match in 1958, and lost to Mikhail Tal in 1960 but won the return match in 1961.
 Thus Smyslov and Tal each held the world title for a year, but Botvinnik was world champion for rest of the time from 1948 to 1963.
 The return match clause was not in place for the 1963 cycle.
 Tigran Petrosian won the 1962 Candidates and then defeated Botvinnik in 1963 to become world champion.

 FIDE system (1963–1975)

 After the 1962 Candidates, Bobby Fischer publicly alleged that the Soviets had colluded to prevent any non-Soviet – specifically him – from winning.
 He claimed that Petrosian, Efim Geller and Paul Keres had prearranged to draw all their games, and that Viktor Korchnoi had been instructed to lose to them.
 Yuri Averbakh, who was head of the Soviet team, confirmed in 2002 that Petrosian, Geller and Keres arranged to draw all their games in order to save their energy for games against non-Soviet players.
-Korchnoi, who defected from the USSR in 1976, has never confirmed that he was forced to throw games.
+Korchnoi, who defected from the USSR in 1976, never confirmed that he was forced to throw games.
 FIDE responded by changing the format of future Candidates Tournaments to eliminate the possibility of collusion.
 Beginning in the next cycle, 1963–1966, the round-robin tournament was replaced by a series of elimination matches.
 Initially the quarter-finals and semi-finals were best of 10 games, and the final was best of 12.
 Fischer, however, refused to take part in the 1966 cycle, and dropped out of the 1969 cycle after a controversy at 1967 Interzonal in Sousse.
 Both these Candidates cycles were won by Boris Spassky, who lost the title match to Petrosian in 1966, but won and became world champion in 1969.